|

 Optical parts of every Night Vision device consist of the Objective Lens and the Ocular (Eyepiece) Lens.

-The Ocular is equally important for any night vision device, as it picks up the illuminated image from the display and brings it to the user's eye.
-All of the Luna Optics models feature all-glass ocular lens with multiple lens elements to provide the highest possible image quality to the user. |
+The Ocular is equally important for any night vision device, as it picks up the image from the display and brings it to the user's eye.
+All of the Luna Optics models feature all-glass ocular lens with multiple lens elements to transmit the highest possible image clarity to the user. |

 |